The book "The Sounds of Kwanzaa" was written by Dimitrea Tokunbo and illustrated by Lisa Cohen. It is written for first through fourth graders.

 This book is dedicated to the teaching of Kwanzaa and how it is celebrated.
 It takes the reader step by step through the celebration of Kwanzaa.
 Each page is designated for a specific day during Kwanzaa and tells the reader what is done on each day.
 For example, on the second night of Kwanzaa one red candle is lit and traditions about self determination are shared.
 The illustrations accompany the Swahili word being introduced on the opposing page.

-Last sentence of each page in this book is dedicated
+Last sentence of each page in this book is dedicated to which candle is lit which night. |

 "Almost to Freedom"